synfig/synfig-docs-dev/docs/projects/lottie/layers/region.rst

 ----------------

 - Instead of directly using the shapes layer from Lottie, a solid region layer is used and is masked(using masks) to draw a region.
 This is done to support the invert parameter from Synfig.

+- The mask is drawn according to: https://github.com/synfig/synfig/blob/678cc3a7b1208fcca18c8b54a29a20576c499927/synfig-core/src/modules/mod_geometry/region.cpp